Answers to your Questions

 1. Sleep onset problems are often related to levels of SMR at C4 below 10%.
 Low levels of SMR (12-15Hz) in the eyes-open EEG at C4 or Cz usually indicate a brain that is unable to move from stage 1 (eyes closed, relaxed, ready to go to sleep) to stage 2 (asleep).
 Sleep spindles and K-complexes both relate to sustained relaxation of the muscles, which appears to be an important element in this transition.
 People with low SMR also often show lots of movement in bed when sleeping, restless leg, bruxism, etc. Training to reduce overall activity and increase SMR can be helpful (side note: SMR frequency in children may not be 12-15Hz, based on what the peak alpha frequency in the parietals/occipitals is).

 2. A “hot” right-posterior quadrant (P4, T6, O2) with low levels of delta/theta relative to the amount of beta/high-beta.
 When beta levels are higher on the right than left in homologous sites and/or higher in the back than the front, this often relates to anxiety and (when alpha is low) sleep-onset insomnia.
 I often train 2 channels at P4/A2 and Oz/A2, inhibiting 19-38 or 23-38 and rewarding 6-13 or 9-13 depending on how much 6-8 Hz activity is attenuated.
 Movement is not so much an issue here as anxiety.
-For those who have a beta problem, the SMR training is contra-indicated.
+For those who have a beta problem, the SMR training is not likely to be successful.

 Terminal Insomnia is usually related to hot right-posterior quadrant of the brain.
 People who have fast right-rear quadrants tend to fall asleep easily, then awaken after several hours and not be able to return to sleep after perhaps one REM cycle, so they often don’t feel rested.